RedRiotTank/WorldWideTrade/README.md

 We could have n minecraft servers (in the cloud or locally).
 These servers will have the [wwtshop](https://github.com/RedRiotTank/wwtshop/tree/master) plugin installed, the plugin will manage interactions with [wwtapi](https://github.com/RedRiotTank/wwtapi) which will be running in the cloud and linked to a database instance.
 Logger instance will be registering transactions or possible errors.

+## Log System

+It doesn't make much sense to implement logs in the plugin part of this project ([wwtshop](https://github.com/RedRiotTank/wwtshop/tree/master)) because each server will handle its logging logic in different ways, so the logs will only be placed in the API ([wwtapi](https://github.com/RedRiotTank/wwtapi)).

+For this, I will log request receptions in the controllers and the objects returned by the services, as well as when exceptions are thrown.

+I am using the [slf4j](https://www.slf4j.org) logging library, which allows configuring different log levels such as DEBUG, INFO, WARNING, ERROR, and CRITICAL.
+This makes it easy to adjust the detail of the messages logged depending on the needs of the environment, from detailed information for debugging to critical error messages.

+Currently, the logs are printed to the screen to aid with debugging during development and are also written to a local file.
+Later on, when I have a log server in place, they will be configured to be sent via Logstash, allowing for more efficient centralized log management.
+You can check configuration in [logback](https://github.com/RedRiotTank/wwtapi/blob/master/src/main/resources/logback-spring.xml).

+Each log will, by default, include relevant information such as the date, the location in the code where it occurs, the log type (error, info, etc.), and the corresponding message.

 ## About this repository

 Remember this repository is a modules container, you can learn more form git modules [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This means the references on this repository won't point directly to the master submodules branch but the last master submodule branch that was updated for this repository.
 So I will be updating this repository pointers everytime I obtain a stable version of any of the submodules.